Feral Cat Colony Microchip Scanner Story: Which kind of pet microchip reader did Maria need?

 Five feet.
 Every time.

 I never really thought much about pet microchip scanners because I had mentally filed them under equipment for professionals.
 More vet counter than consumer pet tech.
 Maria made me realize there is a blurry line between a professional and a person who accidentally becomes responsible.
 I had been picturing scanning under perfect circumstances: find cat, contain cat, hold scanner over cat.
-The wider category map is in Complete Guide to Pet Microchip Scanners, but Maria was showing me the parking-lot version.
+The wider category map is in Complete Guide to Pet Microchip Scanners , but Maria was showing me the parking-lot version.

 The second scanner made sense for one very specific reason

 She liked the idea of being able to check one of the cats in the field without being right on top of them.
-With Mija, the wand gave her a chance the handheld scanner had not.
+With Mija, the stick scanner gave her a chance the handheld scanner had not.
 The scan did not turn up a readable microchip number.
 That answered the first question without pretending the rest was solved.

 Maria thought she could take a bit more time to build trust and figure out the next step.